 Notes

 - The original perforated crescent rolls can be used instead of the sheet.
-Press and seal the perforations and continue with recipe as instructed.
+Press and seal the perforations and continue with the recipe as instructed.

 - If the stuffed crescent logs become too soft to cut into slices or move without breaking, place them in the refrigerator for 15-20 minutes.

-- If you intend to make the pinwheels for freezing, underbake a couple of minutes.
+- If you intend to make the pinwheels for freezing, underbake for a couple of minutes.
 This prevents them from becoming over-baked when reheated.

 Disclosure: This site contains paid advertising and affiliate links.
 In Good Flavor is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.